MDS31781/csgo/README.md

 # csgo
 Files associated with Counter-Strike: Global Offensive

 McDonalds-MDS-CSGO is missing a couple texture files that were not included in the compiled map for some reason.
-The fix for this is to download these files into the following location:
+The fix for this is to download these files (included in the zip file) into the following location:

 (Path to Steam)\steamapps\common\Counter-Strike Global Offensive\csgo\materials\models\MDS\mcdonalds